Presidency of Lyndon B. Johnson: Foreign affairs

+Johnson on a telephone call in the Oval Office.

 Johnson's key foreign policy advisors were Dean Rusk, George Ball, McGeorge Bundy, Walt Rostow, Robert McNamara and (at the end) Clark Clifford.
 According to historian David Fromkin: Johnson was not a "hidden hand" president like Eisenhower, who appeared to let his cabinet make policy while in fact doing so him self.
 L.B.J. was what he seemed at the time: a president ill at ease in foreign policy who chose to rely on the judgment of the Kennedy team he inherited....When his advisers disagreed, would try to split the difference between them.
 He acted as a majority leader, reconciling diverse points of view within his own camp rather than making decisions on the merits of the issue.
 He wanted to quell dissent, and he was a master at it.

 All historians agree that Vietnam dominated the administration's foreign policy and all agree the policy was a political disaster on the home front.
 Most agree that it was a diplomatic disaster, although some say that it was successful in avoiding the loss of more allies.
 Unexpectedly, North Vietnam after it conquered the South became a major adversary of China, stopping China's expansion to the south in the way that Washington had hoped in vain that South Vietnam would do.
 In other areas the achievements were limited.
 Historian Jonathan Colman says that was because Vietnam dominated the attention; the USSR was gaining military parity; Washington's allies more becoming more independent (e.g. France) or were getting weaker (Britain); and the American economy was unable to meet Johnson's demands that it supply both guns and butter.